mantarain/MilkLang/README.md

 # Milk V0.01 BETA

 Milk Lang is a project I made following CodePulse's tutortial on how to create the BASIC programming language in python.
-I started this project whne I was almost 13 years old, and I named this language after Dani's funny obsession with milk.
+I started this project whne I was almost 13 years old, now I am 13 years old, and I named this language after Dani's funny obsession with milk.
 Dani is a famous youtuber who is in the process of creating a fun game called Karlson.

 # Contributors